Skip Navigation

 By advising students, faculty, and community members in the methods and ethical standards of oral history based on the Principles and Best Practices laid out by the Oral History Association, the OOHRP promotes the collection, preservation, and analysis of interview-based research.

 Find out more in our About section.
+We are a part of the OSU Center for Oklahoma Studies.

 Follow Us